 BIOGRAPHY

-She earned her bachelor’s degree from Meredith College before attending the New York Film Academy in South Beach, Miami—a leap of faith that set her on the path to directing.
+She earned her bachelor’s degree from Meredith College before attending the New York Film Academy in South Beach, Miami.
+A leap of faith that set her on the path to directing.
 While there, she wrote and directed Celestial, a psychological thriller exploring the stigma surrounding mental illness in the Black community.
-The film won the Grand Prize at the 2020 Miami Film Festival’s CinemaSlam Competition.
+Celestial would later win the Grand Prize at the 2020 Miami Film Festival’s CinemaSlam Competition.
+After graduating, Bruklyn returned to North Carolina and became a fellow with White Elephant Group’s Short Film Lab, where she wrote and directed Sambo, now streaming on kweliTV.
+She also co-wrote Kingfish: The Story of Kenny Washington with The BLK Originals in partnership with the LA Rams, which was awarded a 2023 Bronze Clio Sports Award.

-CLIENTS / PARTNERSHIPS
+CLIENTS & PARTNERSHIPS

 SELECTED FILM FESTIVALS